nestorsaiz/morgani-et-al_2018/README.md

 * cor_files_ns: corrected data tables for all individual embryos analyzed by Nestor Saiz.
 * cor_files_vg: corrected data tables for all individual embryos analyzed by Vidur Garg.
+* movie_data: data tables with fluorescence measurements from timelapse movies analyzed in the study.

 Data tables